iwadi/Todo-list/README.md

 # Todo-list

 To run this project, you need to either download it to your desktop or do it via git.
 In the code editor console, write:

-npm install
+1.npm install

-After this write:

-npm run dev
+2.npm run dev